Riky Rick: Personal life

 In early 2010, Makhado met his wife Bianca Naidoo in Sandton.
-She had a daughter, Jordan from a previous relationship.
+She had a daughter from a previous relationship.
 After close to three years of dating, the couple got married in 2013.
-About a year later, they welcomed their first child together, a son whom they named Maik Daniel.
+About a year later, they welcomed their first child together, a son.

 In 2020, in an interview with rapper Yanga Chief on his Lab Live YouTube series, Makhado opened up about his suicidal past.
 After battling alcohol and drug addiction in his youth, he practiced sobriety after going through a difficult time.